‘I tear my shirt up’ / ‘أمزق قميصي’/ ‘Yo me rompo mi camisa’: Songs on the Verge of Madness

 The long Arab presence in the Iberian Peninsula left significant marks which still surface in unexpected forms.
 My research investigates points of convergence between the Arab Middle Ages and contemporary Western culture.
 In this paper, I explore the theme of madness across Medieval Arab texts and the world and lyrics of flamenco, with the aim of elucidating and further understanding possible convergences.
 I use a cross-disciplinary, rhizomatic epistemological model adapted from the concept coined by Deleuze and Guattari that embraces the heterogenous quality of cultural experience and the nonbinary nature of knowledge and considers cultural manifestations as ‘rhizomes’ that run beyond hierarchical, closed systems and one-directional single narratives, producing a multitude of connections in any direction and with ‘anything other’.
 This approach is particularly fruitful where philosophy and religion, science and aesthetics, psychology and politics, and the social and anthropological forms have complex multiplanar entanglements, as is the case in the present study.
 The image of tearing one’s shirt up from the title, common to medieval Arabic and contemporary Spanish flamenco cultures, alludes to paroxysm or mental derangement from overwhelming emotion or intense aesthetic experience (ṭarab) and is one example from my initial findings that will be discussed in this paper.

-Arabic and World Literature: Comparative and Multidisciplinary Perspectives (AWL) is an open access journal published by Andromeda Publishing and Education Services.
+Arabic and World Literature: Comparative and Multidisciplinary Perspectives (AWL) is an open access journal published by Andromeda Publishing and Academic Services.
 The articles in AWL are distributed according to the terms of the creative commons license CC-BY 4.0.
-Under the terms of this license, copyright is retained by the author while use, distribution and reproduction in any medium are permitted provided proper credit is given to original authors and sources.
+Under the terms of this license, copyright is retained by the author while use, distribution, and reproduction in any medium are permitted provided proper credit is given to original authors and sources.

 Terms of Submission